Danieldzy/Identify-The-Attack/README.md

 # Identify-The-Attack
-This repository includes how to use Wireshark to identify potential attacks and a playbook for certain incidents
+This repository includes how to use Wireshark to identify potential attacks and a playbook for data breach incidents.